-- A health worker/trusted source has a korero with them about the vaccine and recommend it for their children. - When they learn more about HPV immunisation, that its safe, and protects tamariki against HPV-cancers.
+- A health worker/trusted source has a korero with them about the vaccine and recommends it for their children. - They learn more about HPV immunisation, that it's safe, and protects tamariki against HPV-cancers.

 Other motivating factors include: the convenience of the school-based programme and that it's free.